#Study_Abroad

 Scholarships to Study in Canadian Universities

-Scholarships are financial awards given to eligible students in recognition of their academic achievements, and they do not need to be repaid.
-Students with strong academic records and notable extracurricular involvement can apply for these opportunities.
-Offered by both the Canadian government and various external organizations, these scholarships help reduce the financial burden of studying abroad.
-In addition to merit-based options, need-based scholarships are also available to support students from diverse financial backgrounds.
+Scholarships are financial awards granted to eligible students, primarily based on academic excellence, and they do not require repayment.
+Students with outstanding academic performance and strong extracurricular achievements can apply for these opportunities.
+Offered by both the Canadian government and external organizations, scholarships help ease the financial burden of studying abroad.
+In addition to merit-based scholarships, need-based financial aid is also available to support students from diverse backgrounds.

 S.no Scholarship Name Description Amount